This Spicy Thai Basil Tofu is one of my go-to meals when I need an easy dinner for my family. The recipe is quick, delicious, vegan, and flavorful.

 How to prepare the tofu?
 I mashed the tofu in a non-stick pan without any oil, then, cook it until slightly dry, by stirring continuously.
 This step is to remove as much moisture as possible from the tofu which in return makes it more absorbent for the sauces later.
 Then, add some oil to the pan and continue to cook tofu until golden brown.

 What if I can’t have tofu?
-If you want to try something different other than tofu, seitan, or mashed chickpeas are great alternatives that complement the sauce perfectly.
-Just replace the tofu in the recipe with a can of 15.5oz chickpeas or preferred amount of seitan.
+You can always substitute it with seitan, or mashed chickpeas, or tofu made from pumpkin seeds or chickpeas.
+These are great alternatives that complement the sauce perfectly.
+For chickpeas, just replace the tofu in the recipe with a can of 15.5oz chickpeas or preferred amount of seitan.

 Can I make this dish gluten-free?
 Definitely!
 Just replace the soy sauce and other sauces to a gluten-free one.